 To aid in making the case, we ask that representatives from any Thomas lines out of northeast North Carolina be Y ĖDNA tested.
 Many of us use familytreedna.com.
 In order to verify family lines stretching west across our country, testing is the best way to establish kinship.
 It becomes much easier to connect the dots once kinship is established through DNA.

 Through personal research and the evaluation of other findings, I have been unable to verify some of the key events as attibuted to our Benjamin Thomas.
 I believe there were two other Benjamin Thomas's whose records have been attributed to our ancestor.
 The first was the deceased Revolutionary War Soldier whose wife is listed in the 1790 Randolph County NC Census.
 The second Benjamin Thomas lived in Anson and Richmond Counties NC before moving to South Carolina and then to Tennessee prior to 1800.
 This is likely the Son of Stephen Thomas from Maryland.

 As for the Benjamin Thomas who lived and died on Richardson's Creek in Anson/Union County NC, his ancestor is not known at this time.
-This site is dedicated to the ongoing search for the descendants and ancestors of Benjamin Thomas of Anson County.
 To learn more about the family, please click on:

 Enjoy browsing through the many available pages and links.
 To quicken your search, try using the:

 This homepage is the result of many a turned page and word passed.
 If you have any questions, additions or concerns, please feel free to give me a call.
 By the way, my name is:

 Raleigh, North Carolina